Lantaio/Hello-World/README.md

 # Hello World
-This is a Hello World sample project written in Java by Lantaio Joy.
+This is a Hello World sample project written in Java.